Location-based services use real-time geodata from a smartphone to provide information, entertainment or security.

 Cellular tracking works much like GPS.
 Instead of connecting to satellites, though, your device is connecting to cellular towers.
 Generally speaking, you will be in range of at least two towers, and that is enough for the system to use triangulation to find your location.

 QR tracking is closer to Wi-Fi in principle.
 When a dynamic QR code is scanned, it logs information related to the scan.
 When the QR code is established, its physical location can be recorded.
 That location can then be tagged anytime the code is scanned.

 RFID tracking is effectively a combination of these other methods.
 The RFID scanner typically has a static location.
 By pinging off of other networks, the location of the scanner can be logged.
 When the RFID scanner is activated, it can tag its location when it records the access.
 This can be used to identify the location of the device accessing the scanner.

 Companies have found several ways to use a device's location:

-Roadside assistance.
-In the event of a blown tire or accident, many roadside assistance companies provide an app that allows them to track your exact location without the need for giving directions.
+- Roadside assistance.
+In the event of a blown tire or accident, many roadside assistance companies provide an app that allows them to track your exact location without the need for you to give directions.